 Nutrition

 Let me know if you try to make these fig Christmas cookies this season.
-They are a great addition to your holiday baking.
+This fig cookie recipe is a great addition to your holiday baking.
+I am sure that these Italian Christmas fig cookies are a holiday tradition you will love.
+They are one of my favourite Italian cookie recipes.

 Love fig!!
 Like a healthier chocolate no?
 HA!
 These look amazing, thank you for the inspiration!!